 Testis: The seminiferous tubules are the exocrine (sperm-producing) portion of the testes, and the testosterone-producing interstitial cells (aka cells of Leydig) lie in small clumps between the seminiferous tubules.
 Testosterone is responsible for the fetal development of the male accessory structures, and during puberty, the development of the secondary sex characteristics such as facial hair, (and with GH) additional muscle growth.

 Ovaries: The ovaries work in cycles to produce oocytes ("egg cells") and the female hormones estrogen and progesterone.
 Although the do not play a role in fetal development, the estrogens are responsible for the female secondary sex characteristics such as breast development and the typical female subcutaneous fat deposition pattern.
 Progesterone is also secreted during the female cycle, and plays a major role in preparing the uterus for pregnancy.

 The Thymus secretes thymosin which activates T-lymphocytes during late fetal and early childhood development.
 Atrophies after early development.
 The Pineal body secretes melatonin, but more importantly, may be part of biological clock that initiates puberty.
 Not widely known to be an endocrine gland, the Kidney contains juxtaglomerular cells which produce rennin.
 Rennin converts angiotensinogen to angiotensin (see ADH).
-The Atria of the heart produce atrial natriuretic factor (ANF) antagonist of aldosterone that promotes Na+ secretion by the kidney tubules (may be triggered when blood pressure is elevated).
+The Atria of the heart produce atrial natriuretic factor (ANF) antagonist/inhibitor of aldosterone that promotes Na+ secretion by the kidney tubules (may be triggered when blood pressure is elevated).

 Use the links in the left frame, or use the back button on your browser to go back to the previous menu.